ayushporwal01/Java/First Program/README.md

 ```java
 public static void main(String[] args) {
 ```
-- This is the main method, the entry point of any Java pro**gram.
+- This is the main method, the entry point of any Java program.

 - **public**: The method is accessible from anywhere.